berkley4/ungoogled-chromium-debian/Rust.md

 the $HOME/.cargo directory.
 Try the beta or nightly versions if you run into build problems.

-Now make sure that SYS_RUST=2 is included in your configuration variable
+Now make sure that SYS_RUST=2 is included in your configuration variables

 ```...
 SYS_RUST=2 ./debian/configure.sh```